c-hut/password-checker/README.md

 ### Password encryption

-Thankfully, Django comes with a built-in make_password function that automatically hashes passwords inputs; it simply needs to be imported from the `hashers` module and (as in this case) incorporated into the relevant view function.
+Thankfully, Django comes with a built-in `make_password` function that automatically hashes password inputs; it simply needs to be imported from the `hashers` module and (as in this case) incorporated into the relevant view function.
 This is an imperative feature, as it ensures that passwords aren't stored in plaintext and remain secure in the database.

 ### CSRF attacks